acatone-git/Alternative_DS_Layouts_CubeXX/README.md

 # Alternative DS Layouts for the Anbernic Cube XX (MuOS)

-15 DS layouts optimized for the Cube XX!
+A collection of DS layouts optimized for the Cube XX!

 ![DS_Fix_Demo](https://github.com/user-attachments/assets/3975baee-4cfe-41a3-99db-5a03f9c687a5)